recumbent-dog/recumbentdog.com/notes/251211-where-the-beauty-is.md

 I imagined her touchstones for old time music might include Harry Smith’s *Anthology of American Folk Music*, originally released in 1953, and reissued in 1997.
 If were alive I think she would have loved the 2017 documentary series *American Epic*, lord knows I did.
 Between these two sources I had nearly 100 artists to check out.

 I understand the appeal of these early recordings to Margaret Kilgallen, who said of her influences, “I like to choose people that just do small things and yet somehow hit me in my heart.”
 These are people who’d previously only played music for themselves or communities, sharing the music and stories of their lives to the rest of the world for the first time.
 Yeah, I cried.
 You ever seen a jug band?
 Can you believe that the love of making music and telling stories necessitated making instruments of jugs and washboards and gourds and buckets?
-Thinking a lot about this weird shit: (Mikey Shulman saying that people don’t enjoy making music).
+Thinking a lot about this weird shit: [Mikey Shulman saying that people don’t enjoy making music](https://x.com/mpatti/status/1878147029764911131?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1878147029764911131%7Ctwgr%5E991fdf95282d6591de3d0e385bb3b36c2c561c00%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fdjmag.com%2Fnews%2Fsuno-ai-ceo-claims-people-dont-enjoy-making-music).
 What could music have to offer without the chafe of effort, the labor of love?

 From there I filled up the show with music from my collection that checks at least a couple of these boxes:
 - San Franciscans